papy1974/Project-3/README.md

 This is a charity created using React.
 The charity app allows the user to be able to buy, sell, and donate to charities.

-Here is the project link : https://aqueous-savannah-13442.herokuapp.com/
+Here is the project link: https://aqueous-savannah-13442.herokuapp.com/